JustIuli/NodeJobs/README.md

 To set up MongoDB Atlas:

-    Create a MongoDB Atlas account.
+    -Create a MongoDB Atlas account.

-    Set up a database and collection.
+    -Set up a database and collection.

-    Add your MongoDB Atlas connection string to the .env file.
+    -Add your MongoDB Atlas connection string to the .env file.